19 July 2018 - Events

 Close family member rules

-For most income tax purposes, a new rule already in effect from 6 April 2017 means that, where benefits are provided to a close family member (that is, a spouse/civil partner (or the unmarried equivalent) or minor child or step child) of a UK resident and domiciled settlor, and there is income in the trust, the benefits are taxable to income tax as if they were received by the settlor.
-This provision is intended to subject a UK resident and domiciled settlor to income tax where a benefit is made to a close family member who is either non-UK resident or a remittance basis taxpayer and, as such, does not pay tax on the benefit.
+For most income tax purposes, a new rule already in effect from 6 April 2017 means that, where benefits are provided to a close family member (that is, a spouse/civil partner (or the unmarried equivalent) or minor child or step child) of a UK resident settlor, and there is income in the trust, the benefits are taxable to income tax as if they were received by the settlor.
+This provision is intended to subject a UK resident settlor to income tax where a benefit is made to a close family member who is either non-UK resident or a remittance basis taxpayer and, as such, does not pay tax on the benefit.

 As of 6 April 2017 an individual is deemed UK domiciled for all tax purposes if he: (i) is UK resident and was born in the UK with a UK domicile of origin ('Formerly Domiciled Residents' or 'FDRs'); or (ii) has been UK resident for 15 out of the previous 20 years (the '15 year rule').